Set up your own shop for free

 Mind and Soul Purification

-B. Letting Go of Negativity
+1. Letting Go of Anger and Grudges

 Identify and release negativity, grudges, and resentment.
 Use this pre-Ramadan period to cleanse the heart, making room for gratitude and positivity.